Raphael-Soares/workspace/Terminal/README.md

 - **zsh**: A robust shell enriched with advanced features.
 - **oh-my-zsh**: A delightful community-driven framework for seamless management of zsh configurations.
-- **powerlevel10k**: A highly customizable zsh theme offering a visually stunning terminal appearance.
+- **starship**: A highly customizable zsh theme offering a visually stunning terminal appearance.
 - **NerdFonts**: Specialty fonts such as MesloLGS NF, complementing powerlevel10k.

 ## Installation Guide: